mattermost/docs/source/administration/command-line-tools.rst

 .. note::

-   This command will be replaced in a future release with the mmctl command [mmctl group team].
+   This command will be replaced in a future release with the mmctl command `mmctl group team <https://docs.mattermost.com/administration/mmctl-cli-tool.html#mmctl-group-team>`__.

 Description
     Commands for managing Mattermost groups linked to a team.